Sony Vaio Z series: VPC-Z Update (2010)

 The Z series was updated in light of the new Core i5/i7 CPUs from Intel.
 The new range offers an i5 or i7 (although it is not clear if memory is dual port or triple port for the i7; it seems likely to be dual port, since varying the memory portness in the motherboard by CPU is a big change and because the memory choices remain 2/4/8, rather than changing to 3/6/12), a keyboard backlight, revised chassis and a Blu-ray writer.
-The first SSD models (VPC-Z1xxx) all use non-standard form-factor drives (due to lack of internal space) sourced from Samsung specifically for the Vaio; they cannot be replaced with standard third party 1.8 or 2.5 inch drives.
-The SSDs in the refreshed models (VPC-Z12xx, VPC-Z13xx & VPC-Z14xx) can be replaced with 1.8" drives from Intel or Crucial, provided the Vaio is a dual RAID model and not a Quad-RAID model.
-The caveat is that the outer casing of the Intel or Crucial SSD must be stripped off of the SSDs in order for the SSDs to fit in the Z. At least VPCZ-13 dual-RAID models, custom-ordered in Japan were shipped with a pair of reduced size Toshiba SSD's, with Micro-SATA connector.
-The second, third and fourth refresh models still use proprietary Samsung drives on the Quad-RAID models.
+The first SSD models (VPC-Z1xxx) all use non-standard form-factor drives (due to lack of internal space) sourced from Samsung specifically for the Vaio; they cannot be replaced with standard third party 1.8 or 2.5-inch drives.
+The SSDs in the refreshed models (VPC-Z12xx, VPC-Z13xx & VPC-Z14xx) can be replaced with 1.8-inch drives from Intel or Crucial, provided the Vaio is a dual RAID model and not a Quad-RAID model.
+The caveat is that the outer casing of the Intel or Crucial SSD must be stripped off of the SSDs in order for the SSDs to fit in the Z. At least VPCZ-13 dual-RAID models, custom-ordered in Japan, were shipped with a pair of reduced size Toshiba SSD's, with Micro-SATA connector.
+The second, third, and fourth refresh models still use proprietary Samsung drives on the Quad-RAID models.
 In order to replace the SSD drives in a first generation (VPC-Z11xxx) model, or any generation Quad-RAID model, the cable for the SSDs will need to be replaced with Sony part # A-1781-464-A.

-Custom Z series models which are built with a hard disk (i.e. non-SSD) and no optical drive are manufactured with a standard 2.5" hard disk fitted into the empty optical bay.
-These models can have the hard disk replaced by a standard 2.5" SSD.
-The adapter in the optical bay expects a 12.7 mm high 2.5" drive.
-At least some 2.5" SSD drives (such as the Intel X-25e) are 9 mm models.
+Custom Z series models which are built with a hard disk (i.e. non-SSD) and no optical drive are manufactured with a standard 2.5-inch hard disk fitted into the empty optical bay.
+These models can have the hard disk replaced by a standard 2.5-inch SSD.
+The adapter in the optical bay expects a 12.7 mm high 2.5-inch drive.
+At least some 2.5-inch SSD drives (such as the Intel X-25e) are 9 mm models.
 Proper fitting requires a shim (a piece of cardboard about 4 mm thick cut to the shape of the drive will do).

 In these cases, the unit can be opened up by unscrewing every screw on the back.
 The battery must be removed first and there are five screws covered by the battery; a group of three holding down a plastic rail and two which screw into the back part of the chassis.
 The two screwed into the chassis need to be removed.
 Opening the unit up appears not to void the warranty (no stickers broken).